RapidField/solid-instruments/.github/ISSUE_TEMPLATE/MAINTENANCE_REQUEST.md

 ## Overview

-Replace this with a clear, concise description of the desired maintenance work.
+> **MODIFY.** Replace the text in this section with a clear, concise description of the maintenance work.
+Place reference details and media in the "additional information" section, as needed.

+Replace this with a summary of the requested work.

 ## Statement of work

 The following list describes the work to be done.

+> **MODIFY.** Replace the list below with a complete list of work items.

 1. Briefly describe the first work item.
 2. And the second work item.